-To ensure chickweed seeds do not survive in your lawn, apply Scotts Turf Builder Southern Triple Action.
-This herbicide, whose active ingredients are Atrazine (1.352%) and Bifethrin (0.139%) is perfect for warm season grasses like St. Augustine.
+To ensure chickweed seeds do not survive on your lawn, apply Scotts Turf Builder Southern Triple Action.
+This herbicide is perfect for warm-season grasses like St. Augustine, whose active ingredients are Atrazine (1.352%) and Bifethrin (0.139%).
 Spray the whole lawn without worrying about damage to your grass.

 Upon application, this herbicide performs three functions: